Fabstir/fabstir-llm-sdk/docs/compute-contracts-reference/HOST_REGISTRATION_GUIDE.md

 1. Be selected for jobs by renters
 2. Submit proofs of work
 3. Earn payments for completed inference tasks
+4. Complete sessions to claim payment faster
-4. Build reputation in the system
+5. Build reputation in the system

-The JobMarketplace contract (`0x1273E6358aa52Bb5B160c34Bf2e617B745e4A944`) verifies your registration and model support before allowing you to claim jobs.
+The JobMarketplace contract (`0xaa38e7fcf5d7944ef7c836e8451f3bf93b98364f`) verifies your registration and model support before allowing you to serve sessions.

+### Host Earnings

+Hosts accumulate earnings in the HostEarnings contract (`0x908962e8c6CE72610021586f85ebDE09aAc97776`):
+- Payments accumulate for batch withdrawals
+- 90% of session payment goes to host (10% treasury fee)
+- Supports both native tokens (ETH/BNB) and ERC20 tokens
+- Anyone can complete sessions - enabling gasless UX

 ## Support